Living in Taiwan 101: Read This Before Moving to Taiwan in 2023!

 In terms of activities, you’ll find yourself visiting hot springs in winter, doing lots of hiking in spring and fall, and heading to the beach in summer in Taiwan.

-See more detailed information about each season and month of the year in my guide to the best times to visit Taiwan and the best times to visit Taipei.
+See more detailed information about each season and month of the year in my guide to the best times to visit Taiwan.

 Famous Attractions